ofTheo/ofxKinect/README.md

 Feel free to log bug reports and issues to the ofxKinect Github page: https://github.com/ofTheo/ofxKinect/issues

-If you wish to help in ofxKinect dvelopment, please refer to the wiki: https://github.com/ofTheo/ofxKinect/wiki/Developing-ofxKinect
+If you wish to help in ofxKinect development, please refer to the wiki: https://github.com/ofTheo/ofxKinect/wiki/Developing-ofxKinect